prainar/peer/tutorial/05-post-creation/README.md

     > **What's happening?** You're creating an independent line of development for this day's tasks.

 2.  **Set Up Development Environment**

-    * **Backend Virtual Environment (if not already active):**
+    - **Backend Virtual Environment (if not already active):**
       ```bash
       cd backend
       source venv/bin/activate  # On Windows use: venv\Scripts\activate
       ```
-    * **Install Additional Dependencies:**
+    - **Install Additional Dependencies:**
       ```bash
       pip install Flask Flask-SQLAlchemy Flask-Migrate Pillow python-magic
       ```
-    * **Frontend (already set up from previous days):**
+    - **Frontend (already set up from previous days):**
-        * Ensure your frontend directory has all Node.js dependencies installed via:
+      - Ensure your frontend directory has all Node.js dependencies installed via:
         ```bash
         npm install
         ```

 3.  **Frontend Implementation**

-    * **Create Post Creation Form:**
+    - **Create Post Creation Form:**
-        * Design a form for post content, including sections for text, media, and a preview.
+      - Design a form for post content, including sections for text, media, and a preview.
-        * Implement a rich text editor for the main post body to allow formatted input.
+      - Implement a rich text editor for the main post body to allow formatted input.
-        * Add functionality for media uploads (images/videos).
+      - Add functionality for media uploads (images/videos).
-        * Create a post preview component to show how the post will look before submission.
+      - Create a post preview component to show how the post will look before submission.
-        * Implement client-side form validation for post content and media, along with loading states during submission.
+      - Implement client-side form validation for post content and media, along with loading states during submission.

 4.  **Backend Implementation**

-    * **Create Post Model and Endpoints:**
+    - **Create Post Model and Endpoints:**
-        * Define a `Post` database model with fields such as `id`, `user_id` (foreign key to the User model), `content`, `media_url` (nullable), `created_at`, etc.
+      - Define a `Post` database model with fields such as `id`, `user_id` (foreign key to the User model), `content`, `media_url` (nullable), `created_at`, etc.
-        * Implement the `POST /api/posts` endpoint for handling post creation requests.
+      - Implement the `POST /api/posts` endpoint for handling post creation requests.
-        * Set up the necessary logic for media storage and validation on the server side.
+      - Set up the necessary logic for media storage and validation on the server side.
-        * Add post metadata and consider initial indexing for future search functionality.
+      - Add post metadata and consider initial indexing for future search functionality.

 5.  **Media Handling**

-    * **Implement Image and Video Upload:**
+    - **Implement Image and Video Upload:**
-        * Set up file upload handling on the backend for both images and videos.
+      - Set up file upload handling on the backend for both images and videos.
-        * Validate uploaded file types and sizes to ensure they meet requirements.
+      - Validate uploaded file types and sizes to ensure they meet requirements.
-        * Process and securely store media files on the server (e.g., in a dedicated uploads folder).
+      - Process and securely store media files on the server (e.g., in a dedicated uploads folder).
-        * Generate accessible media URLs that the frontend can use to display the uploaded content.
+      - Generate accessible media URLs that the frontend can use to display the uploaded content.

 6.  **Run the Application**